Using Docker Compose π³β

 Now, we will create the binary of our application:-

-go build -cover
+go build -o echo-psql-url-shortener

 Capture the Testcasesβ